 - Can only grind for 20 seconds at a time

 The BISTRO Burr Grinder crushes beans between stainless steel conical burrs rather than slicing them which preserves bean’s intrinsic flavour and aroma.– Bodum

 The Bodum Bistro Grinder Review

 The Bodum Bistro is a great grinder for the beginner on a budget, looking for an intro to the world of manual coffee.
 Bodum clearly had that in mind when they made this grinder as evident by its design, features, and affordable price.

 If you’re upgrading from a blade grinder, read on to find out why the Bodum Bistro could be the ideal electric burr grinder for you.

 Design – 4/5

 The Bodum Bistro burr grinder looks less like a dull kitchen appliance and more like a fancy restaurant gizmo.
-Its appearance alone may convince you to place it front and center on your countertop.
+Its appearance alone may convince you to place it front and centre on your countertop.
 But its beauty isn’t just skin deep.